Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-Last weekend we were lucky enough to spend a few days at Hoburne Bashley as part of the Approved Family Friendly assessor scheme.
-We booked the weekend away a few months ago and were really looking forward to it – Bashley is Hoburne’s flagship holiday park and has been undergoing a refurbishment on their swimming pool so we were excited to see what Hoburne Bashley had to offer.
+Last weekend we were lucky enough to spend a few days at Hoburne Bashley Holiday Park in New Milton, Hampshire in the heart of the New Forest.
+We booked the self catering weekend away a few months ago and were really looking forward to it – Bashley is Hoburne’s flagship caravan park and has been undergoing a refurbishment on their swimming pool so we were excited to see what Hoburne Bashley had to offer.

 We arrived at Hoburne Bashley just after the 4pm check in time on the Friday and were given a welcome pack, directions to our Platinum Caravan and our keys.
 I was impressed with the location of the caravan as we couldn’t be nearer to the clubhouse, swimming pool and other amenities.
 There was also parking directly outside our caravan so we didn’t have to walk very far with our bags.
 The caravan looked welcoming – surrounded by decking and complete with garden furniture.
 The decking is gated too, complete with a lock to create a safe play area for the children.
 Unfortunately there wasn’t a key to the gate on our keys and I didn’t think to ask about it to reception until our last full day when we were given the key – It had come detached from our set of keys before they gave them to us.

 The Platinum Caravan was great – Central heating, double glazing, freeview TV and dishwasher as well as three bedrooms – Two twins and a double.
 The lovely people at Hoburne had even taken one of the beds out of one of the bedrooms so that we could accommodate the travel cot which was hired from Hoburne along with two high chairs and a bed guard – This saved space in our car as well as just making things easier for us and it’s great that Hoburne have so many options to make holidaying with children that much easier.